itscodenation/curriculum-13-14/lessons/04-07_html_css/teacher_files/lesson_1b.md

     <h3>I am a Level 3 heading</h3>
     <h4>I am a Level 4 heading</h4>

 Now refresh the page, and ask students what they notice about the headings in the browser.
-They will probably notice that headings with larger numbers appear as larger.
+They will probably notice headings with larger numbers appear as larger.
 Although this is not necessarily true (it's hierarchy, not size), it's not worth correcting until we get to talking about css later.

 ### Links